dotnet/csharplang/spec/expressions.md

 -   When a function member with a parameter array is invoked in its expanded form, the invocation shall specify zero or more positional arguments for the parameter array, where each argument is an expression that is implicitly convertible (§11.2) to the element type of the parameter array.
 In this case, the invocation creates an instance of the parameter array type with a length corresponding to the number of arguments, initializes the elements of the array instance with the given argument values, and uses the newly created array instance as the actual argument.

-The expressions of an argument list are always evaluated in textual order. \[*Example*: Thus, the example
+The expressions of an argument list are always evaluated in textual order.
+Thus, the example

 class Test\
 {\